tookig/ScoreboardLiveApiExample/README.md

 Authorization: 94T0H86577ef386315bf7c967c40e49a1fb61e05c42dd96e1e2a30bcb78e72d41a4bb5
 ```

-Since the HMAC is generated using only the body of the HTTP-request, the body should always contain some random element; just to add some nonsense-named key with a random generated value.
+Since the HMAC is generated using only the body of the HTTP-request, the body should always contain some random element; just add some nonsense-named key with a random generated value.

 # API functions
 ## **get_units**